The 11 most efficient solar panels

 However, even the most sturdy solar & battery systems will require maintenance, which is why you should consider signing up for Sunsave Plus and taking advantage of the Sunsave Guarantee.

-The Sunsave Guarantee also comes with downtime protection – which means you can get reimbursed if your panels underperform for an extended period of time – and your system will also be insured by Aviva against damage, fire and theft.
+The Sunsave Guarantee also comes with downtime protection – which means if your panels underperform for an extended period of time, we'll credit your monthly payments whilst we get your system back to working order.

 Solar panel power ratings